withastro/roadmap/proposals/0028-render-content.md

 ## A new `renderEntryMap`

-The Content Schemas proposal [presented a new manifest](https://github.com/withastro/rfcs/blob/content-schemas/proposals/0027-content-schemas.md) generated from `src/content`, stored in a `.astro` directory as a cache.
+The Content Collections proposal [presented a new manifest](https://github.com/withastro/rfcs/blob/content-schemas/proposals/0027-content-collections.md) generated from `src/content`, stored in a `.astro` directory as a cache.
 We expect `renderEntry` to add a lazy `import.meta.glob` call (see background) so we can avoid loading each module until used.

 ```tsx
 export const renderEntryMap = import.meta.glob('src/content/**/*.{md,mdx}', { query: { SPECIAL_FLAG: true } });